By: Vicki Parnell

 I have been “that parent,” and I often wonder what our lives looked like to the educators who worked with my family!

-I’m the mother of two young people with multiple “invisible” disabilities, and in my consulting work I support parents of children with autism spectrum disorder (ASD).
-These experiences have given me insight into hidden stressors experienced by parents of “differently wired” children – stressors that can become a kind of “normal” for families like mine.
+I’m the mother of two young people with multiple “invisible” disabilities.
+In my consulting work I support parents of children with autism spectrum disorder (ASD).
+These experiences have given me insight into hidden stressors experienced by parents of “differently wired” children.
+These stressors can become a kind of “normal” for families like mine.

 Putting out fires